-The nose of this mate is very pleasant - sweet, grassy, with a very distinctive prune smell.
+The nose of this mate is very pleasant — sweet, grassy, with a very distinctive dried plum smell.
 I can also definitely smell roasted sunflower seeds.

 Piporé Con Palo is relatively light colored, and obviously has some stems in it (hence the name).
 But the amount of stems is high even for the con palo mate, so my first thought was that this mate would be very light-bodied and sweet.
 But don’t be fooled — this mate has a healthy amount of powder, and the cut of the leaves is not as coarse as you would typically find in Argentine mates.
 Both of those factors are usually a good indicator of more full-bodied mates, so combined with high amount of stems it creates a very interesting and balanced combination of flavors.

 I would recommend to use neither very hot not too cold water — Piporé Con Palo shows its best qualities and flavors at around 70°C / 160°F. Thanks to high amount of stems, this mate behaves very well in the gourd.
 It is very hard to clog the bombilla and it is very easy to maintain the mountain of yerba.